 Zachary D. Smith

-Zachary assists clients with employment, trademark, and complex litigation matters.
-He also has experience with corpus linguistics, a cutting edge legal tool that looks at large data sets of word usage to interpret statutes, regulations, contracts, patents, and other legal documents.
-He has explained complex regression models in simple terms for a trial, having experience in quantitative analysis and econometrics, including developing, interpreting, and challenging complex statistical models.
+Zachary is one of the few practicing attorneys with experience using corpus linguistics, a cutting-edge legal tool that looks at large data sets of word usage to interpret statutes, regulations, contracts, trademarks, patents, and other legal documents.
+Additionally, he has used his experience in statistics and quantitative analysis to explain and challenge complex regression models in simple terms for a trial.

-Before joining the Complex Litigation group, Zachary was a summer associate at Arent Fox, gaining hands-on training and experience with the Complex Litigation team at the firm.
+Before joining the Trademark group, Zachary was a member of the Complex Litigation group.
+He also worked as a summer associate at Arent Fox, gaining hands-on training and experience with the Complex Litigation team at the firm.
 He also worked as a summer associate at Becket Law, defending the rights of religious minorities.

 In addition, he served as a judicial law clerk to the Honorable Judge Robert T. Numbers, II of the US District Court for the Eastern District of North Carolina, where he worked on a range of criminal and civil discovery issues.
 Finally, he worked as a judicial intern to Justice Thomas Rex Lee and Chief Justice Matthew B. Durrant of the Utah Supreme Court.